-During project construction, generated noise would be related to construction activities such as heavy machinery noises.
+During project construction, generated noise would be related to construction activities, such as heavy machinery noises.
 Such noise would occur during workday hours, from approximately 7AM to 5PM.
-Post construction, there would be reduced noise from what is currently occurring.
-KID operates an existing pump station without noise attenuation during the irrigation season (April to October).
-This project would relocate and enclose the pump station in a building, which is anticipated to reduce noise.
+Post construction, there would be no additional noise other than what is currently occurring.